These Raspberry Chocolate Muffins are quick and easy, made with protein-rich almond flour. I love how fluffy they are while being 100% gluten-free!

 - This recipe works best when the ingredients are at room temperature, so the coconut oil doesn’t harden as you try to stir together the batter.

+Update Note: This recipe was recently updated to create a fluffier result.
 If you came here looking for the original recipe, here’s the one I posted back in 2012:

 - 2 cups almond flour